BILL

 Faster Delivery

-Reduction in average development cycle times
+Reduction in average development cycle times ranged from 30%-50% for adopting teams of new platform infrastructure.

 44%